Definition

 US HHS, USDA And EPA Announce Over $1 Billion Investments To Modernise Farming And Reduce Pesticide Use

-US federal agencies have committed over $1 billion to modernize farming and accelerate the transition away from chemical pesticides under the "Make America Healthy Again" (MAHA) agenda.
-This initiative signals a strategic shift toward regenerative agriculture and non-chemical weed control, likely driving future regulatory restrictions on traditional pesticides and incentivizing biological alternatives.
+US federal agencies committed over $1 billion in February 2026 to modernize farming and accelerate the transition away from chemical pesticides.
+This initiative signals a strategic shift toward regenerative agriculture that will likely drive future regulatory restrictions on traditional pesticides while incentivizing biological alternatives.

 EFSA Publishes PFAS Risk Assessment Workshop Report